Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 Of course, you’ve checked the kitchen, bathroom, bedroom, carpets and rugs and other outdoor spaces, and they are in good condition.
 But what about the drainage and the plumbing system?
 Let us tell you that checking them is also the landlord’s responsibility.
 So, before renting your apartment to someone else, don’t forget to examine all aspects of your home.

 However, the landlord’s responsibility doesn’t end here; tenants must be involved when they move into your apartment.
-He will have to ensure that the apartment is structurally sound and free from damage, including plumbing systems and fixtures.
+The landlord must ensure that the apartment is structurally sound and free from damage, including plumbing systems and fixtures.

 Supposedly, you’re a tenant and leased an apartment.
 Everything appears to be fine, but suddenly, the bathroom sink decides to act up.
 Or let’s say emergency issues arise, such as bursting a pipe, leaking faucet, or flooding.